||Easy, Moderate, Strenuous

 Day 7: Skiing the Katzenloch Loipe (cross-country ski trail), which brings us out to the high plateau above the Inn Valley, this run takes us though open meadows, by lively cafés and through the forests, back to the open valley of Obern.

 Day 8: The trip will end at the hotel on the morning of the last day.

 Non-Skiers or for a Day off: As well as excellent skiing for all abilities, there is a huge network of packed, easy and moderate walking trails.
 These trails often run parallel to the ski runs, as well as winding though the woods.
 They, too, are well marked.
 Stones and sawdust are laid down for traction.
 For best results, we have found that walkers use walking sticks and special ice traction cleats worn over boots.
 These special cleats can be purchased in the village.
 Note, though, that the walking options will not always be guided.

 Note: Not all options will be guided or offered due to weather, time or ability.
 The options and descriptions above are not a complete representation of the area; they merely help to describe what this great area has to offer.
 Again, the area is expertly groomed and marked and participants, regardless of ability, will be able to fully enjoy the valley.

 Weather Note: The weather can be very fickle.
 Though we always have enough snow to ski on most all of the trails, please be prepared for some walking if Mother Nature doesn’t cooperate and/or for a change in the daily itinerary.

-If you wish to have your own room there is a single supplement charge of $500.
+If you wish to have your own room, there is a single supplement charge.
 Please let us know if you would like a single at the time of registration.
 If you are traveling alone and would like to share a room, we will match you with a roommate.
 If there is no one with whom you can share, there will be a forced single charge of $250.